keymanapp/keyman/windows/src/desktop/help/troubleshooting/font.md

+---
-# How To - Fix Font Issues
+title: How To - Fix Font Issues
+---

 If you are having font issues, you should first try: [???](#start_font)